MicrosoftDocs/powerbi-docs/articles/powerbi-service-manage-your-group-in-power-bi-and-office-365.md

 -   See the group email address.
 -   Delete the group.

 > [AZURE.NOTE] You need a [Power BI Pro](powerbi-power-bi-pro-content-what-is-it.md) license to be an admin or member of an app workspace.
+Your app users need a Power BI Pro license, too, unless your app workspace is in a Power BI Premium capacity.
+Then business users can access your app with a Power BI free license instead.
+Read [What is Power BI Premium?](https://aka.ms/changethislink) for details.

 ## Edit your app workspace in Power BI